ChristianF88/data_police/README.md

 ## How can someone reproduce the core results?

-1. Clone the repository and set up the Python environment (see `data_police/` for venv).
+1. Clone the repository and set up the Python environment.
 2. Install dependencies from `requirements.txt` or `pyproject.toml`.
 3. Run the Streamlit app: `streamlit run app.py`.
 4. Upload a zipped project and a policy (or use the default `policy.txt`).